Nuclear weapons of Israel: Weapons production, 1966–present

 Several reports have surfaced claiming that Israel has some uranium enrichment capability at Dimona.
 Vanunu asserted that gas centrifuges were operating in Machon 8, and that a laser enrichment plant was being operated in Machon 9 (Israel holds a 1973 patent on laser isotope separation).
 According to Vanunu, the production-scale plant has been operating since 1979–80.
 If highly enriched uranium is being produced in substantial quantities, then Israel's nuclear arsenal could be much larger than estimated solely from plutonium production.

 In 1991 alone, as the Soviet Union dissolved, nearly 20 top Jewish Soviet scientists reportedly emigrated to Israel, some of whom had been involved in operating nuclear power plants and planning for the next generation of Soviet reactors.
 In September 1992, German intelligence was quoted in the press as estimating that 40 top Jewish Soviet nuclear scientists had emigrated to Israel since 1989.

+The US denied an export license for a Cray supercomputer to Israel in 1989, but approved them in 1994 and in 1996.
+A 1987 Pentagon-sponsored study concluded that Technion – Israel Institute of Technology scientists develop Israeli nuclear missile re-entry vehicles and work at the Dimona site, while Hebrew University of Jerusalem scientists work at the Soreq site where thermonuclear explosion simulation code is developed.
+The Wisconsin Project on Nuclear Arms Control cited critics concerned that the sale would set a poor precedent when considering supercomputer sales to the nuclear-armed states of China, India, and Pakistan.

 In a 2010 interview, Uzi Eilam, former head of the Israeli Atomic Energy Commission, told the Israeli daily Maariv that the nuclear reactor in Dimona had been through extensive improvements and renovations and is now functioning as new, with no safety problems or hazard to the surrounding environment or the region.